ai-cfia/dev-rel-docs/adr/006-database-change-management.md

 ## Executive Summary

 This ADR details our thought process regarding our database management system and highlights the factors influencing this choice.
-We considerd a few solutions before coming to a combination of different options.
+We considered a few solutions before coming to a combination of different options.

 Our solution is to incorporate semantic versioning information into schema names